 According to the US Federal ESIGN act, an eSig can be "an electronic sound, symbol or process that is attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record".
 In plain English, when a person agrees to accept what you have presented to them they can show their agreement by checking a box, typing their name, inserting an image or even inserting a recording stating their agreement.
 The wording of the act allows for a variety of ways to verify an agreement to be obtained electronically giving your business the freedom to secure the type of signature you need from the standard NDA or waiver to a binding contract.

-Why use Greetly's eSignature feature?
-To automatically capture legal doc signatures, like NDAs, waivers and COVID-19-related questions.
+Why use Greetly's electronic signature feature?
+To automatically capture legally binding signatures on legal documents, like NDAs, waivers, and COVID-19-related questions.

 Signature Legal Requirements

 In order for an eSignature to be legally binding, it must meet five criteria laid out in the ESIGN Act and the Uniform Electronic Transactions Act (UETA).

 - Intent to sign - The user must have the option to decline the signature request.

 - Consent to do business electronically - The user must agree to do business electronically prior to signing.
 Most signature software will prompt the user to agree prior to signing.

 - Clear attribution of signature - Attribution can be traced from the signer's email ID to the device IP address to the signature timestamp.

 - Association of the signature with the record - The signature must be connected to the document.
 A signature cannot be obtained separately.